 Aleš’s work reaches out to various fields of artistic expression.
 In 2017, his large-scale installation The Pyramid of Exiled Poets appeared at the International Kochi-Muziris Arts Biennale in India.
 He has written librettos for composers Uroš Rojko and Vito Žuraj, and collaborated with the Austrian double bass player Peter N. Gruber, the band Godalika, and the accordion player Jure Tori.
 He has collaborated with the visual artist Dušan Fišer, and he wrote the texts for Peter Zach’s documentary Beyond Boundaries.

 In 2012, he started a project called Written on Site.
 Every year, he makes writing-performances at different places around the globe.
-The first Written on Site performance happened in Ljubljana (Slovenia), followed by Fukushima (Japan), Ciudad de Mexico (Mexico), Belgrade (Serbia), Kochi (India), Solowki (Russia), Shanghai (China), and Bautzen (Germany).
+The first Written on Site performance happened in Ljubljana (Slovenia), followed by Fukushima (Japan), Ciudad de Mexico (Mexico), Belgrade (Serbia), Kochi (India), Solowki (Russia), Shanghai (China), and Bautzen (Germany), Santiago de Compostela (Spain) and in the Strait of Magellan (Chile).
 You can read a few excerpts from the texts on this web page.

 Aleš translates from German and Spanish.
 He has translated or co-translated books by Pablo Neruda, Ingeborg Bachmann, Gottfried Benn, Peter Huchel, Olga Orózco, César Vallejo, Ko Un, and Walter Benjamin.

-Šteger has received numerous national and international prizes and honors, among them the prize of the Slovenian book fair for the best first book in 1996, The Veronika Prize for the best poetry collection of 1998, the Rožanc Prize for the best collection of essays of 2007, the international poetry prize Književno žezlo awarded by the Macedonian Writers Association in 2006, the Best Translated Book Award in USA in 2011 and the prize of the American Association of Teachers of Slavic and East European Languages in the USA in 2011 (both together with the translator Brian Henry), the Horst Bienek Prize in 2016, and the prize for lifetime achievement from the city of Ptuj in 2017.
+Šteger has received numerous national and international prizes and honors, among them the prize of the Slovenian book fair for the best first book in 1996, The Veronika Prize for the best poetry collection of 1998, the Rožanc Prize for the best collection of essays of 2007, the international Pretnar Award in 2021, the international poetry prize Književno žezlo awarded by the Macedonian Writers Association in 2006, the Best Translated Book Award in USA in 2011 and the prize of the American Association of Teachers of Slavic and East European Languages in the USA in 2011 (both together with the translator Brian Henry), the Horst Bienek Prize in 2016, the prize for lifetime achievement from the city of Ptuj in 2017, the Alfred Kolleritz Prize of the city of Graz, Austria in 2021.

-He has received numerous international stipends and fellowships, among them Akademie Schloss Solitude in Stuttgart, Germany (2001), the Abraham Woursell Foundation stipend in the USA (2002), the DAAD Künstlerprogramm fellowship (2004), the Recollets Paris stipend (2009), the fellowship of Argauer Literaturhaus Lenzburg, Switzerland (2013), the Villa Marguarite Yourcenar fellowship, and Saint-Jans-Cappel in France (2015).
+He has received numerous international stipends and fellowships, among them Akademie Schloss Solitude in Stuttgart, Germany (2001), the Abraham Woursell Foundation stipend in the USA (2002), the DAAD Künstlerprogramm fellowship (2004), the Recollets Paris stipend (2009), the fellowship of Argauer Literaturhaus Lenzburg, Switzerland (2013), the Villa Marguarite Yourcenar fellowship, and Saint-Jans-Cappel in France (2015), Landis & Gyr Stiftung fellowship in Zug, Switzerland (2021 and 2022).

 He has received the title Chevalier des Artes et Lettres from the French state.
 He is a member of the Berlin Academy of Arts and a member of the German Academy for language and literature, a corresponding member of the Bavarian Academy of Arts and a corresponding member of the Academy of Science and Literature in Mainz, Germany.